mattiascibien/SuperbEdit/README.md

 ## Contributors

-This project is run by [Mattias Cibien](http://blog.mattiascibien.net)
+This project is run by the [Superbedit Team](http://superbedit.github.io/team)

 ## License